 These physicians and the Musella Foundation have made every effort to provide accurate information.
-However, because treatments and side effects in this book may not be applicable to all people, they are not responsible for errors, omissions, or any outcomes related to the use of the contents of this book.
+However, because the treatments and the side effects mentioned in this book may not be applicable to all people, they are not responsible for errors, omissions, or any outcomes related to the use of the contents of this book.

-Copyright © 2014 by the Musella Foundation for Brain Tumor Research & Information, Inc.
+Copyright © 2016 by the Musella Foundation for Brain Tumor Research & Information, Inc.